Indian Canadians: Marriage

 Marriage is an important cultural element amongst many Indo-Canadians, due to their Indian heritage and religious background.
 Arranged marriage, which is still widely practised in India, is no longer widely practised among Canadian-born or naturalized Indians.
 However, marriages are sometimes still arranged by parents within their specific caste or Indian ethnic community.
 Since it may be difficult to find someone of the same Indian ethnic background with the desired characteristics, some Indo-Canadians now opt to use matrimonial services, including online services, in order to find a marriage partner.
 Marriage practices amongst Indo-Canadians are not as liberal as those of their Indian counterparts, with caste sometimes considered, but dowries almost non-existent.

 In 2012, Mandeep Kaur wrote a PhD thesis titled "Canadian-Punjabi Philanthropy and its Impact on Punjab: A Sociological Study", which found that, compared to other ethnic groups, Indo-Canadians engage in more arranged marriages within ethnic communities and castes and engage in less dating; this is because these Indo-Canadian communities wish to preserve their cultural practices.

 Media

-There are numerous radio programs that represent Indo-Canadian culture.
-One notable program is Geetmala Radio, hosted by Darshan and Arvinder Sahota (also longtime television hosts of Indo-Canadian program, Eye on Asia).
+Numerous radio programs represent Indo-Canadian culture.
+One notable program is Geetmala Radio, hosted by Darshan and Arvinder Sahota (also longtime television hosts of the Indo-Canadian program, Eye on Asia).

 A number of Canadian television networks broadcast programming that features Indo-Canadian culture.
 One prominent multicultural/multireligious channel, Vision TV, presents a nonstop marathon of Indo-Canadian shows on Saturdays.
 These television shows often highlight Indo-Canadian events in Canada, and also show events from India involving Indians who reside there.
-In addition, other networks such as Omni Television, CityTV, and local community access channels also present local Indo-Canadian content, and Indian content from India.
+In addition, other networks such as Omni Television, CityTV, and local community access channels also present local Indo-Canadian content and Indian content from India.